plumvillage/newsletter/src/en/articles/sr-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 The Christmas carols became more solemn in the silence of the night, opening the way for all to return to the deepest beauty of the soul.
 Closing my eyes, I relaxed to let the refreshing sound sink forever into my heart.
 Amidst that peace, it was as if every unwholesome thought had to dissolve.
 People's hearts became as clear as the morning dew, as holy as the baby Jesus.
 The candlelight flickered and danced, carrying afar the prayers of the brothers and sisters.

-> “I pray for peace for all the victims of Covid in Vietnam and around the world.”
+> I pray for peace for all the victims of Covid in Vietnam and around the world.

-> “I wish safety for the Afghanistan refugees that are suffering due to war.”
+> I wish safety for the Afghanistan refugees that are suffering due to war.

-Following suit, I joined my palms, introduced my name and spoke out the wish in my heart: *“I wish for those who are displaced to be able to return home and enjoy moments of happiness just like our's now.”*
+Following suit, I joined my palms, introduced my name and spoke out the wish in my heart:

+> I wish for those who are displaced to be able to return home and enjoy moments of happiness just like our's now.

 After some moments of silence, the brothers and sisters began to recount joyful memories of Christmas.
 Almost everyone had more or less memories related to a character called *Father Christmas*.
 Listening is a chance for me to see more clearly the face of my siblings and to know a little more about those we rarely speak with.
 Living in a large sangha, connection is often no more than stopping to join palms in greeting, smile, and then pass by.
 Most opportunities for communication and interactions are through a bridge called *work*.
 Even with the elder and younger sisters I am living with, sometimes I am surprised to realize that I have never really looked carefully at their faces or been truly present for them.
 I am merely recognizing and distinguishing my sisters by their names.

+{% image "article/sr-trang-bo-de/Sc-Bo-DJe-4-edit.JPG" %}

 After living for a while in the monastery, I also started to love a tranquil and peaceful life.
 That tranquility helps me see my mind clearer and nourishes my inner peace.
 But when I start to form the thought, “I like the quiet, noise is too tiring”, a wall goes up between the world and I, limiting the precious opportunities to be with my brothers and sisters.
 At those times when I find myself “too lazy to play”, I often think of our elder Brother Minh Hy.